Phastboy/notebook/git_&_github/Introduction/README.md

 7. **Community Engagement:**
     - GitHub features like Discussions and Actions Marketplace enable developers to share knowledge, seek help, and collaborate on various aspects beyond just code.

-## Setting up Git

-### Installing Git

-#### Linux Installation

-- You can install Git on Linux Ubuntu and Debian by running:

-    ```bash
-    sudo apt install git
-    ```
-***This for Ubuntu and Debian distribution and will not work for other distribution.***

-- After installation, verify Git by running:

-    ```bash
-    git --version
-    ```

-#### macOS installation

-- You can install Git on macOS by running:

-    ```bash
-    brew install git
-    ```

-- After installation, verify Git by running:

-    ```bash
-    git --version
-    ```

-### Configure Username, Email and default Branch

-#### 1. Configure Username and Email

-- Set your Git username and email using the following commands:

-    ```bash
-    git config --global user.name "Your Name"
-    git config --global user.email "your.email@example.com"
-    ```

-#### 2. Configure Default Branch

-- By default, Git uses the term "master" for the main branch.
-However, there's a move towards more inclusive language, and some repositories may use "main" instead.
-You can configure Git to use "main" as the default branch globally with:

-    ```bash
-    git config --global init.defaultBranch main
-    ```

-- This ensures that every time you initialize a new repository, it will default to creating a "main" branch instead of "master."